tnrajkovich/Tandem/README.md

 Built using Ruby version 2.7.1

-First, clone the tandem_code_challenge.rb file to a folder.
+To run, clone the tandem_code_challenge.rb file to a folder.
 Save down the question database json file in the same folder as the trivia challenge.

 Before running the program, make sure RubyGems is installed along with tty-prompt (documentation found here https://github.com/piotrmurach/tty-prompt).